JakubStiburek/blog-articles/Dev/The Agile Conundrum.md

 For example XP (extreme programming) comes up with things like sprint, pair programming, mob code review, mob programming etc. SCRUM comes up with its ceremonies aka meetings.
 Kanban is the ubiquitous project board.

-In an essence the Agile Manifesto is exactly what manifestos are an idea.
+In an essence the Agile Manifesto is exactly what manifestos are, an idea.
 The frameworks are then exercising the idea, interpreting the principles and values and  putting them to practice.

 ## SCRUM Ceremonies aren't Agile
 Unfortunately SCRUM is almost synonymous to agile these days.
 Due to that people who would sincerely like to make agile work for their team and coworkers have often no choice but to do SCRUM.